DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

 Asset
 =====

-Assets are sorted by these categories :
+Assets are sorted by these categories:

 * 04_asset